-If you are aged above 19 (to date 31 August 2016) or are not a permanent UK resident, you may be charged a fee depending on your circumstances.
+If you are aged 19 and over (as of 31 August 2017) or are not a permanent UK resident, you may be charged a fee depending on your circumstances.

-Our Pre-Degree programmes are also free for any permanent UK resident aged 19-23 (to date 31st August 2016) who has not yet achieved a full Level 3 qualification.
+Our pre-degree courses are also free for any permanent UK resident aged 19-23 (as of 31 August 2017) who has not yet achieved a full Level 3 qualification.

-However, if this does not apply, or if you are aged 24 or over you will be required to pay a fee, detailed below.
+However if this does not apply, or if you are aged 24 or over, you will be required to pay a fee as detailed below.

-Course fees for full time UK students for 2016-17 academic year
+Course fees for full time UK students for 2017-18

-Foundation Diploma in Art and Design (One year course)
+Foundation Diploma in Art & Design (ten-month course)

 - International students: £9,000

-All fees are subject to change.
-All fees include any exam registration fees.
+All fees are subject to change and include any exam registration fees.

-If you are aged 19 or over as at the 31st August 2016, are a permanent UK resident and need help paying for your tuition fee, the Government have introduced a new loans scheme to provide funding for your course.
-More details on the Advanced Learning Loans can be found by following the link: http://www.practitioners.slc.co.uk/media/7075/all_faq.pdf
+If you are aged 19 or over as of the 31 August 2017, are a permanent UK resident and need help paying for your tuition fee, the Government have introduced a new loans scheme to provide funding for your course.
+Find out more about the Government's Advanced Learning Loans.

-Please contact Admissions (email@example.com) for further advice or guidance, or our Student Finance team (firstname.lastname@example.org)
+Please contact our Admissions team (firstname.lastname@example.org) or our Student Finance team (email@example.com) for further advice.

-The College is committed to ensuring education is accessible and affordable for all, and we offer a variety of financial support options to help students with their study.
+The college is committed to ensuring education is accessible and affordable for all, and we offer a variety of financial support options (listed below) to help students with their study.

-The range of Financial Support available is outlined below and can seem complicated - please feel welcome to contact the Student Finance team in the Student Hub at any time, prior to or after enrolling, on 01752 203423, email email@example.com
+If you have any questions please contact the Student Finance team in the Student Hub at any time (prior to or after enrolling) on 01752 203423 or at firstname.lastname@example.org.